Pressure teaching resources

 This short clip from Dragons’ Den can serve as a good starting point to help students conceptualise pressure, force and area.
 It is a nice example of how science can be used to improve the design of everyday products.
 Further information on this product can be found here: http://cleanheels.co.uk/

-Calculating pressure using force and area
+Calculating pressure of solids using force and area

 GCSE and Key Stage 3 worksheet on pressure, force and area.
 Students provide evidence to show why Heel Stoppers reduce the pressure exerted by both shoes.
 They use squared paper to calculate the area of a high-heeled shoe and the new area when the Heel Stoppers are connected.
 Students can quantify the effect of the Heel Stoppers by performing a series of calculations.
 Putting p=f/a in context ensures students are engaged and better able to see the relevance of their calculations.
 (PDF)